 Bierce Library.
 This building is named for General Lucius V. Bierce, an Akron mayor, lawyer, historian, state senator, philosopher, philanthropist, and soldier.
-In addition to the book and periodicals collections, the facility houses audio-visual materials, maps, and microforms.
+In addition to the book and periodicals collections, the facility houses audio-visual materials, maps, and microforms

 Buchtel Hall.
 Originally built in 1870, this structure was destroyed by fire in 1899 and rebuilt in 1901 (Buchtel Hall II).
 The administrative center of campus, Buchtel Hall was completely restored in 1973 following a devastating fire in 1971.
 It is the University's link with its predecessor, Buchtel College.
-It provides office space for numerous administrative officials of the University.
+It provides office space for numerous administrative officials of the University, including the Office of the President.